About this day

 About David Spiegelhalter FRS

 David Spiegelhalter is Winton Professor for the Public Understanding of Risk and Professor of Biostatistics at the University of Cambridge.
-He leads a small team that attempts to improve the way in which the quantitive aspects of risk and uncertainty are discussed in society.

 Are we made of maths?
 Mark Lewney, Mathematician and physicist